npg500/lbc-llm-lab/README.md

 Choose Spot pricing
 set a username/password or download the ssh key.
 Don't loose file or u/p
 for os pick nvidia-gpu-optimized-vmi-a10 (Nvidia enabled Ubuntu os)
+Copy the IP address to access host via ssh and browser.
+You'll find the IP under networking as public IP address or in the ressource group in a file called *-ip*

 ## connect
 ssh to your vm with key